codio/site/source/docs/boxes/specifics/php.html.md

 If you want to change your Apache configuration, then you can edit the `~/.parts/etc/apache2/httpd.conf` file.

-##Accessing your project from a browser
+##Accessing your application
-As long as Apache is up and running you can access your project from a browser.
-This is easily done by using the following URL
+Once your PHP app is up and running, you can access your project from a browser or API call etc. This is easily using done using [Preview button](/docs/ide/inline-preview).
+When you click it, you will see the URL to your Box, which will look something like this

 `word1-word2.codiodev.com:port`